boborbt/marp-dev-preview.nvim/README.md

 - **MarpDevPreviewGoto** allows you to jump to a specific slide within your markdown file (if live sync is enabled, the preview will update accordingly).
 - **MarpDevPreviewNextSlide** jumps to the next slide in your markdown file (if live sync is enabled, the preview will update accordingly).
 - **MarpDevPreviewPrevSlide** jumps to the previous slide in your markdown file (if live sync is enabled, the preview will update accordingly).
+- **MarpDevPreviewStartAttach** connects your marp buffer with a running Marp Dev Preview server.
+You can provide as an argument the port number on which the server is running.

 ---